setgree/sv-meta/readme.md

 ### Results

-There are 4 HTML files, each corresponding to one of the main script, that intersperse relevant text, code, and results, and a figures folder with figures 1-5.
+The code produces 4 HTML files, each corresponding to one of the main script, that intersperse relevant text, code, and results, and a figures folder with figures 1-5.

 * `tt_studies.pdf` is Figure 1;
 * `descriptive.pdf` is Figure 2;